 Sayulita is a small town and you can get around it on foot.
 Another option is to rent a golf cart from Rivera Golf Carts, a popular mode of transportation if you want to get around the village quickly.
-Taxis are available in Sayulita, but golf carts will help to keep the place clean, especially if you rent an electric golf cart.
+Taxis are available, but golf carts will help to keep the place clean, especially if you rent an electric golf cart.

 How many days to spend in Sayulita?

-I recommend between 3 and 5 days for your visit to Sayulita if you want to cover the basics like surfing, exploring local beaches, and taking a few tours like Island Marietas or whale watching.
-And, don’t forget to set aside at least a day for your visit to Puerto Vallarta, the largest city in the region!
+Plan between 3 and 5 days if you want to cover the basics like surfing, explore local beaches, and take a few tours like Island Marietas or whale watching.
+And, don’t forget to set aside at least a day for your visit to Puerto Vallarta, the largest city in the region.